 Globally, cardiovascular diseases constitute the leading cause of death and hospitalization in Western countries in general and in Spain in particular.
 The Program of Cardiovascular Diseases focuses on the study of chronic heart failure, atrial fibrillation and vascular pathologies related to ischemic cerebral events and peripheral artery disease.

-Program research focuses on::
+The Program research focuses on:

-Understanding the mechanisms through which the ventricular myocardium, atrial endocardium and arterial wall are damaged in processes involving heart failure, atrial fibrillation and stroke.
+-Understanding the mechanisms through which the ventricular myocardium, atrial endocardium and arterial wall are damaged in processes involving heart failure, atrial fibrillation and stroke.

-The program currently forms part of the Cardiovascular Research Network (RIC) financed by the Instituto de Salud Carlos III and participates in several multinational research consortia as part of the European Union's Seventh Framework Program (FP7).
-It also works on joint research projects with academic centers and biotech and pharmaceutical companies in Spain, other European countries and the United States.
+The Program is part of the “Cardiovascular and Renal Diseases Area” of the Health Research Institute of Navarra (IdiSNA) and it also belongs to the Spanish Network for Biomedical Research Centres in Cardiovascular Diseases (CIBERCV) financed by the Instituto de Salud Carlos III.
+It also participates in several multinational research consortia within the European Commission FP7 and H2020 initiatives.
+Finally, it is also involved on joint research projects with academic centers and biotech and pharmaceutical companies in Spain, other European countries and the United States.